synqs/synqs.github.io/content/publication/experimental-extraction-of-the-quantum-effective-action-for-a-non-equilibrium-many-body-system/index.md

 publication_types:
   - "2"
 authors:
-  - Maximilian Prüfer
+  - pruefer
   - Torsten V. Zache
   - Philipp Kunkel
-  - Stefan Lannig
+  - lannig
   - Alexis Bonnin
-  - Helmut Strobel
+  - strobel
-  - Jürgen Berges
+  - berges
-  - Markus K. Oberthaler
+  - oberthaler
 doi: 10.1038/s41567-020-0933-6
-publication: Nature Physics  16, 1012
+publication: Nature Physics  **16**, 1012
 abstract: On the fundamental level, quantum fluctuations or entanglement lead to complex dynamical behaviour in many-body systems for which a description as emergent phenomena can be found within the framework of quantum field theory.